petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-saas-malus-apvs.md

 ### Transactions

-As with the other Liferay offerings, Liferay Experience Cloud SaaS includes commerce functionalities.
+As with the other Liferay offerings, Liferay SaaS includes commerce functionalities.
 What is meant by **transactions** is using the commerce capabilities to the point where a purchase or order is made through Liferay.
 This must be a “completed checkout in Commerce”.

 What’s important here is that using other Commerce functionality such as the Product Catalog does not count as a transaction - only those orders that have a completed checkout step.